-Now, after playing the reference E note, you let the sixth string of your guitar ring and if you find the two sound perfectly the same then your sixth string is in tune.
+Now, after playing the reference E note, let the sixth string of your guitar ring, and if you find the two sound perfectly the same, then your sixth string is in tune.
 More likely you will hear a slight clash (discord) which means your guitar string is slightly out of tune.

 Slowly rotate the tuning peg of your sixth string, gradually adjusting in one direction to see if the two notes come into agreement.
 If they don’t, and you hear that the pitches are becoming further apart, simply reverse your direction and adjust pitch until the two notes match.

 Fifth string: A

-Once the E string is in tune you can put your reference note aside – from here you can tune the other strings based on your (now nicely-tuned) sixth string.
+Once the E string is in tune, you can put your reference note aside – from here you can tune the other strings based on your (now nicely-tuned) sixth string.

 On the E string, playing the 5th fret should produce the same note as the open A string.
 So, place your finger on the 5th fret and play both the E string and the A string one by one.
 If the A string sounds higher, rotate its tuning peg to lower its pitch.
 If it sounds lower, rotate it the other way.
-Until and unless you feel that the notes sound exactly the same when played in unison, you should adjust the tuning pegs accordingly.
+Until and unless you feel that the notes sound exactly the same when played in unison, you should adjust the tuning peg accordingly.

 Fourth string: D

 The note on the 5th fret of the A string you just tuned will be same as the open note of the D string you’ll tune next.
 Play the two strings in unison, by placing your finger of 5th fret of the fifth string and ringing the open note of the fourth string.
 Listen for whether the two notes are the same, in close discord, or have a noticeable gap in pitch.
-Adjust your tuning pegs until you hear they are perfectly tuned.
+Adjust your tuning peg until you hear they are perfectly tuned.

 Third string: G

 Timbre problems may arise when you try to tune your third string (which represents the G note) to the fourth string.
 This is because on both acoustic and electric guitars there is typically a change in string type: either from nylon to steel or from single strings to wound strings.
 This affects the timbre of the note and can make it harder to directly compare pitches.
 Don’t worry, you’ll get the hang of this soon enough!

 Now you should be getting the hang of the process as you tune your third string, which should be a G note.
 On the 5th fret of your fourth string is a G, so you can use this to tune your third string’s open note.
 Once again, listen to it and check if they sound similar.
-If not, turn the tuning pegs for higher or lower pitch until they match.
+If not, turn the tuning peg for higher or lower pitch until they match.

 Second string: B

-Nearly finished… Place your finger on the 4th fret of the third string, which will produce a B, the same as the open note of your second string.
+Place your finger on the 4th fret of the third string, which will produce a B, the same as the open note of your second string.
 Or at least, it will be once you tune up that second string!
 Adjust your B string, until the two notes sound alike.

-Note: It’s the 4th fret we use this time, not the 5th!
+Pro Tip: It’s the 4th fret we use this time, not the 5th!

-6. First string: E
+First string: High E

 Finally the last one, your high E string.
 You can tune this in two ways:

 Finish up the tuning process by checking each of those note pairs in turn, from your low E and A string on up.
 Check the low E against your source note again.
-If any don’t sound quite correct, adjust the peg to make them match BUT make sure you follow the low-to-high sequence again.
+If any don’t sound quite correct, adjust the peg to make them match, but make sure you follow the low-to-high sequence again.
 This means that if the pair of notes don’t match, adjust the tuning of the higher string to match the lower one.
 This way your tuning is always rooted on your low E string.
 If you have access to a reference note for the high E string you can also check that one directly.